stefanshakeri/Recursive-Web-Search/README.md

 # Recursive-Web-Search
 Search through research papers and informational resources to recursively compile a list of relevant resources.
+Also generate PDFs from their DOIs.

 ### Step 1. environment variables
 Create a ```.env``` file with the necessary envrionment variables like so: